 No one escapes the discomfort of uncertainty.
 That's the truth.
 The wisest course of action is slow down and lean towards it, peer into it's depths and soften your whole body.
 To welcome the waves of emotion as they crash on the shores of your being.
 The quickest way through (which may not be fast at all) is all the way through.

-Change, new beginnings -- they are uncomfortable.
+New beginnings are uncomfortable.

 Knotted together with the wonder and consciousness-expanding experience is the inevitable discomfort.
 The death of something old and outdated.
 Uncertainty abounds.
 In the middle of transformation, we live in the question.
 And a question that always comes up for me, "How do I get away from this discomfort, this not-knowing?"
 (Usually repeated like a desperate mantra at one point or another.)